DRM Internals

 The drm_printer object

-struct drm_printer drm_err_printer(const char *prefix)
+struct drm_printer drm_err_printer(struct drm_device *drm, const char *prefix)

-construct a drm_printer that outputs to pr_err()
+construct a drm_printer that outputs to drm_err()

 Parameters